Denodo AI SDK - User Manual

 _PROVIDER value: google

-Google Vertex AI requires a service account JSON file, where the AI SDK requires the following variables be set in the configuration file:
+Google Vertex AI requires a service account JSON file be created to be used in the AI SDK.
+Then, the following variables are to be set in the configuration file:

 - GOOGLE_APPLICATION_CREDENTIALS.
 Defines the path to the JSON storing your Google Cloud service account.